polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 is the understanding of that the total amount of water is still the same, it's only parted into two smaller rivers - Implying you cannot _"do more"_ with multi tasking, you can only equally share the same amount of resources as you had before between two different tasks.
-Multithreading does not make your CPU faster, it only schedules your CPU's time on multiple things, doing these things concurrently.
+Multi threading does not make your CPU faster, it only schedules your CPU's time on multiple things, doing these things concurrently.

 ### [join]